junxit/us-congress-bills-116/bill.md

   - **(1)** in subsection (a)—
     - **(A)** in paragraph (1)—
       - **(i)** by striking “Except as provided in paragraph (2) of this subsection, any person who knowingly violates section 5” and inserting “Any person who knowingly violates section 5 or the regulations issued under such section, including any violation recorded during an inspection conducted in accordance with section 4(c) or 4(e)”; and
-      - **(ii)** by striking “more than $3,000, or imprisoned for not more than one year, or both.” and inserting “more than $5,000, or imprisoned for not more than three years, or both, for each such violation.”;
+      - **(ii)** by striking “more than $3,000, or imprisoned for not more than 1 year, or both.” and inserting “more than $5,000, or imprisoned for not more than 3 years, or both, for each such violation.”;
     - **(B)** in paragraph (2)—
       - **(i)** by striking subparagraph (A);
       - **(ii)** by striking “(2)”; and
-      - **(iii)** by redesignating subparagraphs (B) and (C) as paragraphs (2) and (3), respectively, and moving the margins of such paragraphs (as so redesignated) two ems to the left; and
+      - **(iii)** by redesignating subparagraphs (B) and (C) as paragraphs (2) and (3), respectively, and moving the margins of such paragraphs (as so redesignated) 2 ems to the left; and
     - **(C)** by adding at the end the following new paragraph:
-      > - **(4)** Any person who knowingly fails to obey an order of disqualification shall, upon conviction thereof, be fined not more than $5,000 for each failure to obey such an order, imprisoned for not more than three years, or both.
+      > - **(4)** Any person who knowingly fails to obey an order of disqualification shall, upon conviction thereof, be fined not more than $5,000 for each failure to obey such an order, imprisoned for not more than 3 years, or both.

   - **(2)** in subsection (b)—
     - **(A)** in paragraph (1)—